stridecolossus/JOVE/panama.md

 The process of invoking a native method using FFM is:

-1. Load the native library via the `SymbolLookup` service.
-2. Lookup the symbol for the method by name.
+1. Lookup the symbol for the method by name.
-3. Build a `FunctionDescriptor` specifying the method signature.
+2. Build a `FunctionDescriptor` specifying the method signature.
-4. Combine both of these to link a `MethodHandle` to the native method.
+3. Combine both of these to link a `MethodHandle` to the native method.
-5. Invoke the method with an array of the appropriate arguments.
+4. Invoke the method with an array of the appropriate arguments.

 This is wrapped up into a quick-and-dirty helper: